 12-minute Hard Boiled eggs.

 Yolk and white are firmly set and the yolk is pale yellow.
 This is the perfect classic hard-boiled egg used for stuffing and as a garnish in salads and other cold dishes.
 Halved or quartered, sliced or chopped, it can be reheated in sauce or turned into a gratin

 Overcooked Hard Boiled eggs.
-When cooked for much more than 12 minutes or continuously boiled over high heat, the white of the egg turns rubbery and the yolk becomes dry and crumbly.
+When cooked for more than 12 minutes the white of the egg turns rubbery and the yolk becomes dry and crumbly.
 Chemical reactions between the yolk and white may produce a green layer around the outer surface of the yolk with a strong unpleasant sulfurous odor when peeled.

 Cracking the eggs: Crack the shell of each egg by grasping the egg in one hand and gently tapping it on each end and any side with the back of a spoon or the handle of a knife or alternatively, hold the egg under your palm and roll it back and forth on a smooth surface until the shell cracks.